Hantavirus infections

 ICD codes: B33.4 A98.5 What is the ICD Code?

 People can get infected with hantaviruses through rodents or pathogen-containing dust.
 It is an illness similar to the flu.
-It often also affects the kidneys.
+The kidneys are often also affected.
 Severe forms of the disease can be fatal, but these are rare in Germany.

 At a glance

-- Rodents excrete hantaviruses in their saliva, feces and urine.
+- Infected rodents excrete hantaviruses in their feces, urine, and saliva.

 - People are usually infected through stirred-up dust or bites.

-- If a person becomes ill, they will experience flu-like symptoms.
+- If a person becomes ill, they may experience flu-like symptoms.

-- They often have impaired kidney function, leading to kidney failure in the worst case scenario.
+- They may also have impaired kidney function, leading to kidney failure in the worst-case scenario.

 - Severe forms of the disease are rare, but can be fatal.

-- People can protect themselves from the disease by practicing hygiene measures and avoiding contact.
+- People can protect themselves from the disease by practicing hygiene measures and avoiding contact with rodents.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.